yona-lang/homepage/content/polyglot.md

     instance = Java::new type ["50"]
 in Java::instanceof instance type
 ```

+#### Automatic conversions
+Yatta has only one integer type (which is actually Java long) and only one float type (Java double).
+Yatta cannot safely map these into Java types automatically.
+As Yatta is dynamically typed, there is simply no way for Yatta to know that you're trying to call a Java function expecting an integer and not a long for example.

+Therefore such automatic conversions do not really happen, and when calling a Java function, expecting a Java integer, you must manually convert this using `Java\Types::to_int`, or `Java\Types::to_float` respectively.
+More details in the documentation for that [module]({{< ref "/stdlib/java/types" >}}).

+On the opposite side of the contract - returning Java values to Yatta, following conversions are applied:
+* `null` is represented as `()`
+* Java array is represented as a sequence
+* Java `int` (32-bit) is represented as a Yatta `int` (64-bit)
+* Java `float` (32-bit) is represented as a Yatta `double` (64-bit)
+* `CharSequence` is represented as Yatta string
+* Java `char` (UTF-16) is represented as Yatta `char` (UTF-8)
+* all other types which are shared by both Java and Yatta, such as `boolean`, `byte`, `long`, `double`, those are kept as they are
+* otherwise objects are wrapped as Yatta native objects

 ### Calling methods on an object
 Yatta allows using module call operator `::` to be used to call object methods as well.
 This is shown in the following example for multiplying two `BigInteger`s: